 Last month I had just made a steamy latte, turned on the computer, opened up the October issue of Saveur (this is a drool worthy edition, the photos (by Penny De Los Santos) are amazing) and was in the middle of reading A Shepherd’s Life, when I was “dinged” that I had a new email.
 Normally, I would have just kept reading, but I put the magazine down and opened my email.
-Now don’t get me wrong the article was very interesting and I was very intrigued as it was about Basque sheepherders in Idaho and this is of great interest to me as I am of Basque decent, particularly from the Pyrenees.
-But, there in front of me was an email from an Annie and the subject line read “Chez Us & Grass Fed Lamb”.
+Now don’t get me wrong the article was very interesting and I was very intrigued as it was about Basque sheepherders in Idaho and this is of great interest to me as I am of Basque descent.
+There in front of me was an email from an Annie and the subject line read “Chez Us & Grass Fed Lamb”.
 Hmmm, small world and quite strange as I was in the middle of reading about “lamb”.
 I opened the email and even odder was that Annie is from a ranch in the Lava Lake area of Idaho, exactly the same area I was currently reading about.
 I immediately put down the magazine and proceeded to read her email.

 Annie is with a ranch called Lava Lake Ranch, they are an artisan producer of 100 percent grass-fed certified organic lamb.
 They raise their lamb on a family owned ranch near Sun Valley Idaho.
 Not only are they raising grass fed lamb (100%) but they are dedicated to the same values we have with regards to eating, “you are what you eat”.
 Their lambs are raised without antibiotics, growth hormones and are never placed in a feed lot, they only graze on what is certified as organic and they only drink their mother’s milk.
 The end result is a tender and very flavorful lamb.